 Frequently Asked Questions

 Smoked turkey recipes are often hard to make for the newbies.
 But nothing is impossible.
 We will answer all the common problems a newbie can face during the cooking process.

 Brining the turkey is the best thing to do if you want to have a moist smoked turkey at your dinner table.
 Brine the turkey for at least 24 hours before smoking.
 Make sure not to brine it for more than 24 hours because extra brining will break down the cells.

 Yes, it is.
-A smoked turkey is more savory because of the smoky wood flavor and the brine.
-Whereas when you roast the turkey, there will be no juices, natural flavor, and smoky wood flavor.
+A smoked turkey is more savoury because of the smoky wood flavour and the brine.
+Whereas when you roast the turkey, there will be no juices, natural flavour, and smoky wood flavour.